-An intensive study of poetry writing focusing on advanced techniques of imagery, rhythm, and poetic structure.
+An intensive study of poetry writing focusing on advanced techniques of imagery, prosody, form, and other elements of poetry.
 All instruction and discussion is revision-based.
-Students must submit four packets of 4-6 pages of poetry each during the course.
-Students will also read eight books of poetry.
-These books will be selected by the mentor in collaboration with the individual student.
-Students will write eight 2-3 page double-spaced papers addressing each work from the writer's point of view, focusing on issues of craft.
-(Co-requisite: CRWR561)
+Students must submit four packets of at least four to six poems each during the course.
+Students will also read at least 12 works, selected by the mentor in collaboration with the individual student.
+Students will write twelve 2-3 page craft responses addressing each work from the writer's point of view, focusing on issues of craft.
+(Co-requisite: CRWR 561)